Northern Spain by car

 We then drove east towards the Pyrenees and camped at Lumbier.

-the back roads close to the Pyrenees.
+Friday we visited the nearby gorge before pressing on across the back roads close to the Pyrenees.
 Our destination was Sort (where I had paddled in 1975) and then La Seu d'Urgell (where the 1992 Olympic Canoe Slalom was held).
 Along the way we passed 'Castillo de Sos' a small village with at least 3 paragliding schools and sure enough there were gliders over the >2000m high snow covered peaks above.
 We ate dinner on a high pass between Sort and La Seu d'Urgell and then checked out the artificial slalom course before driving towards Andorra.
 We had though we would find a quiet spot to camp but all too soon we were into Andorra and this is an unusual place, like a mountainous Nevada.
 Casinos and tax free shopping and every spare space used.
 We drove through the city and up towards the ski field and finally reached a clearing which was above 2000m and was part of the ski area.
 We pitched our tent on the bottom of a ski run.
 (Coll de la Borella)

 Saturday in summary: from Andorra, into France for a short time, and back into Spain and on to Barcelona.

-got out of the tent the view was very impressive, with snow just metres from our tent and the panoramic alpine scenery.
+We were woken by a car passing right past us before 6 am and when we got out of the tent the view was very impressive, with snow just metres from our tent and the panoramic alpine scenery.
 After casinos and tax free shopping then ski resorts would have to be Andorra's main business.
 There are only two roads into Andorra, the one from Spain which we had come up and the one into France so although we could see France (at the top of the peaks around the ski area) we had to drive back to the hustle and bustle of the built up area to head out to France.
 Again the scenery was magnificent with glacial cirques and snow capped peaks.
 About a kilometre before the border to France there was a ski resort and obvious tax free shopping area as it was full of Supermarkets, Liquor outlets and high rise hotels.

 We were only in France for a few kilometres before returning to Spain and heading towards Barcelona.
 We chose the camping area right near the airport, about 12km south of Barcelona.
 A bonus was it was on the beach and we arrived in the early afternoon to spend a lazy time resting and having a swim in the Med.